OpenRefine/openrefine.org/docs/technical-reference/build-test-run.md

 ### Code style

 You can apply the supplied Eclipse code style (in `IDEs/eclipse/Refine.style.xml`) to make sure Eclipse lints your files according to the existing style.
+To do so, go to `Window -> Preferences -> Java Code Style -> Formatter` menu and enable a project-specific formatter that you can import from the XML file.

-You can also configure Eclipse to sort `import` statements according to our conventions, by going to the `Window -> Preferences -> Java Code Style` menu and enabling project-specific import order:
+You can also configure Eclipse to sort `import` statements according to our conventions, by going to the `Window -> Preferences -> Java -> Code Style -> Organize imports` menu and enabling project-specific import order:
 * `java`
 * `javax`
 * `*`